-Part 8 Exclusive use by-laws-Act, section 173
+Part 5 Exclusive use by-laws-Act, section 173

-171 Conditions and obligations under exclusive use by-law [SM, s 173]
+182 Conditions and obligations under exclusive use by-law [SM, s 192]

-- (1) If the owner of a lot included in the community titles scheme to whom rights are in the first instance given under an exclusive use by-law agrees in writing, the by-law may impose conditions (that may include conditions requiring the owner to make a payment or periodic payments to the scheme's body corporate or the owners of lots included in the scheme, or both). - (2) An exclusive use by-law is taken, in the absence of other specific provision in the by-law for maintenance and operating costs, to make the owner of the lot to whom exclusive use or other rights are given responsible for the maintenance of and operating costs for the part of the common property to which the exclusive use by-law applies.
+- (1) If the owner of a lot included in the community titles scheme, to whom rights are in the first instance given under an exclusive use by-law, agrees in writing, the by-law may impose conditions, including, for example, conditions that require the owner to do 1 or both of the following things- - (a) make a payment to the scheme's body corporate or the owners of lots included in the scheme;

+- (b) make periodic payments to the scheme's body corporate or the owners of lots included in the scheme. - (2) An exclusive use by-law is taken, in the absence of other specific provision in the by-law for maintenance and operating costs, to make the owner of the lot to whom exclusive use or other rights are given responsible for the maintenance of and operating costs for the part of the common property to which the exclusive use by-law applies.